At a Glance

 The partnership with Temenos is helping ATIB to achieve its goal of increasing market share and becoming one of the banking leaders in Libya and beyond.
 The enhanced portfolio of products and services contributed to a 25% growth in customer volumes in one year with a 40% decrease in customer acquisition costs, and the bank grew its total assets under management by 20 percent in the 12 months ending in June 2021.

 Dunia M. Ajaj comments: “Working with the Temenos solutions, we are reaching more clients than ever before.
 Not only are we consolidating our leadership in the corporate banking space, but we are extending our share of the retail banking market, too.
 As we launch more digital services with Temenos Infinity, we are confident that this upwards trend will continue well into the future.”

 Staying a step ahead of the competition

 Within ATIB, the Temenos solutions have had a significant impact on workflow efficiency.
-Higher levels of automation removed the need for manual interventions during many key processes, enabling employees to work more productively and reducing overall costs.
-The bank also believes that deploying a modern, world-leading suite of banking solutions will help to attract the brightest bankers in Libya.
+Higher Within ATIB, the Temenos solutions have had a significant impact on workflow efficiency, including a 50% decrease in time-to-market.
+Higher levels of automation remove the need for manual interventions during many key processes, enabling employees to work more productively and reducing overall costs.
+In addition, using temenos solutions, ATIB’s cost-income ratio has decreased by 10% and its return on equity has reached 17%.
+The bank believes that deploying a modern, world-leading suite of banking solutions will help to attract the brightest bankers in Libya.

 As the Libyan banking market becomes more digitalized and embraces Open Banking, ATIB is in prime position to take full advantage, as Abdulmohaimen M. Matoug explains: “The Temenos solutions will enable us to connect with many different partners, not only among financial services providers but also airlines and utilities companies to support more convenient customer payment methods.”